aramosg/stock-analysis/README.md

 The execution time for the 2018 analysis was reduced to 0.1445 seconds.
 That is a 19% time reduction.
 This is also a good improvement.
 ![Stock analysis for 2017 - second version (refactored)](/resources/VBA_Challenge_2018.png)

+### Assumptions
+I notice a couple of "things" that are worth mentioning:
+1. The code is assuming the records are grouped by ticker.
+This code would not work if the data set was not grouped this way.
+2. The code is asusming the records are ordered by date (increasing), additionally to the grouping y ticker.
+This code would not work if this condition is not met.
+3. The code is assuming that we would be finding the same 12 tickers for all years.
+If new tickers are introduced, the code would not work.

 ## Summary and conclusion
 ### What are the advantages or disadvantages of refactoring code?
 It really depends on the experience of each individual.
 It also has to do with every person's programming style.
 From my experience, I can tell that: